twbs/bootstrap/site/docs/4.4/components/forms.md

 - `.custom-file`

 {% capture callout %}
-##### Input group validations
+##### Input group validation
-Input groups have difficulty with validation styles unfortunately.
+Input groups have difficulty with validation styles, unfortunately.
 Our recommendation is to place feedback messages as sibling elements of the `.input-group` that has `.is-{valid|invalid}`.
 Placing feedback messages within input groups breaks the `border-radius`.
-[See this comment for workaround.](https://github.com/twbs/bootstrap/issues/25110#issuecomment-586565165)
+[See this comment for a workaround](https://github.com/twbs/bootstrap/issues/25110#issuecomment-586565165).
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}